Lambert-Eaton myasthenic syndrome (LEMS) is a rare condition that affects the signals sent from the nerves to the muscles.

 - medicine to help nerve signals reach the muscles – commonly used medicines include 3,4-diaminopyridine and pyridostigmine

-- medicine to reduce the activity of the immune system (immunosuppressants) – commonly used medicines include steroid tablets (prednisolone, azathioprine and methotrexate
+- medicine to reduce the activity of the immune system (immunosuppressants) – commonly used medicines include steroid tablets (such as prednisolone), azathioprine and methotrexate

 - immunoglobulin therapy – injections of antibodies from donated blood that temporarily stop your immune system attacking your nerves

-Medicine is the main treatment, although immunoglobulin therapy and plasmapheresis may be recommended in the short term, or if muscle weakness is severe and other treatments have not helped.
+Medicine is the main treatment, although plasmapheresis and immunoglobulin therapy may be recommended in the short term, or if muscle weakness is severe and other treatments have not helped.